chun-eric/okinawamee/README.md

 Day #21 and 22
 - Buid the basic design of the product Grid and each product card and card hover state.
 This was much harder than i thought.
+- *Bug* when on hover state the z-index gets all wonky when i hover on other cards.
 -